 Lastly, research your charities.
 Lots of great causes are represented by non-profits that pay millions in salaries for CEOs or even celebrity endorsements, and sites like Charity Navigator are great ways to see how much of your donation goes where it should.

-My personal rule of thumb is 90% or more should go to doing what I intend it for.
+My personal rule of thumb is around 90% should go to doing what I intend it for.